massun-onibakuchi/punk-x-btc-yield-strategy/README.md

 Idle is a decentralized protocol dedicated to bringing automatic asset allocation and aggregation to the interest-bearing tokens economy.
 This protocol bundles crypto-assets (ETH, WBTC, and stablecoins) into tokenized baskets that are programmed to automatically rebalance funds according to different management strategies.

 `IdleModel` is a wrapper contract implementing `ModelStorage` and `ModelInterface`. `IdleModel` contract supports the best yield strategies of Idle fi, because IdleTokens for Risk Adjusted strategy do not have a `tokenPriceWithFee` method.
+This Idle finance integration focuses on IdleWBTC V4 best-yield strategy.

 [Idle Finance Developer Doc](https://developers.idle.finance/)